Series: Zeitgeist Zero Hour

 As the system transfers wealth from the rich to the poor, the rich organise themselves to assemble an oligarchy within democracy.
 Democracy ends up subsuming oligarchy within.
 In a way, democracy becomes a sort of a crossover multi-verse regime, in which democracy and oligarchy co-exist and competing against each other, in principle.
 In reality, for the most part of democracy, the oligarchic faction dominates the political battleground, since they are amassed with financial resources and better-organised.

-Overall, in democracy everyone—the drone, the ordinary, the rich—are after own personal benefit, dictated by appetite of the Socratesian democratic soul.
+Overall, in democracy everyone—the drone, the ordinary, the rich—are after own personal benefit at the expense of the common good, dictated by appetite of the Socratesian democratic soul.
+As result, all the classes get corrupted in one way or another.
 The ordinary wants equal social benefit and rights as the wealthy.
 The wealthy wants special privilege proportional to their qualifications—be it property qualification, birth, or merit.
 Aristotle called the former ‘numerical equality’ and the latter ‘proportional equality’.
 It is a paradox of equality (for a summary on Aristotle’s Paradox of Equality: Paradox of Equality and Aristotelean Paradox Management).
 As a result, all the classes get corrupted.

 I would interpret and expand further his views into our contemporary context as follows: Politicians and their supporters (e.g. lobbyist and corrupted partisan journalists and intellects), positioning themselves near the logistic of the redistribution system, ignite and amplify the flares of conflict among all social classes—especially, they are divided into two directions: one to the side of the Wealthy, the other to the multitude working class.
 Some politicians are successful in managing the government in order to do favours for the Wealthy (‘Regulatory Capture’).
 Partisan supporters on both sides craft ‘Fake News’ to deceive the public.
 In one way or another, all of them engage in spreading misinformation and disinformation to escalate the tension between the two classes.
 To Socrates, democracy must have appeared the age of corruption, the age of misinformation/disinformation and the age of degradation of knowledge.
 The multitude are cognitively impaired by ‘Fake News’.
 [My opinion statements in Italic in this paragraph]